intranda/goobi-workflow-plugins-en/import/intranda_import_excel.md

 ### Transfer of images

-The elements `imageFolderHeaderName`, `imageFolderPath` and `moveImages` can be used to import images in addition to metadata.
+The elements `imageFolderHeaderName`, `imageFolderPath` and `moveFiles` can be used to import images in addition to metadata.
 In `imageFolderHeaderName` the column name is entered, in which the folder names containing the images can be found in the Excel file.
 Either an absolute path or a relative path can be specified there.

 If a relative path is specified, the element `imageFolderPath` must contain the root path to the images.
-The element `moveImages` can be used to control whether the images should be copied or moved.
+The element `moveFiles` can be used to control whether the images should be copied or moved.

 ```markup
 <!-- define which column contains the image folder name.
 Can be combined with <imageFolderPath> prefix or an absolute path.